Chapter 4 Travel-Related Infectious Diseases

 In rare circumstances, MMR vaccination has been associated with the following adverse events:

-- Febrile seizures (The risk of febrile seizures is approximately 25–33 cases for every 100,000 doses of MMR vaccine administered, but overall, the rate of febrile seizure after measles-containing vaccine is much lower than the rate with measles disease.)
+- Febrile seizures (approximately 1 occurrence per 3,000 doses administered, but overall, the rate of febrile seizures after measles-containing vaccine is much lower than the rate with measles disease)

 - Joint symptoms (Arthralgia develops among approximately 25% of nonimmune postpubertal women from the rubella component of the MMR vaccination.
 Approximately 10% have acute arthritislike signs and symptoms that generally persist for 1 day to 3 weeks and rarely recur.
 Chronic joint symptoms are rare, if they occur at all.)